raeffs/dotfiles-windows/README.md

 Git is installed along with the Git Extras extensions and added to the `PATH`.

+### Inkscape

+Inkscape is installed.

+### Keepass

+Keepass is installed.

+### Media Player Classic

+Media Player Classic Home Cinema Edition is installed.

+### Node

+Node Version Manager is installed and added to the `PATH`.
+Node Version Manager is used to install the latest version of Node and NPM.
+Also Yarn is installed.

+### Notion

+Notion is installed.

 ### Windows PowerShell & PowerShell Core

 A custom profile is setup for both, Windows PowerShell and PowerShell Core.
 The custom profile loads the `posh-git` and `oh-my-posh` modules and applies a custom theme.
 It also defines the following aliases:

+- `..` switches to the parent directory
+- `...` changes to the parent directory of the parent directory
+- `....` ...
+- `home` switches to the home directory
+- `la` lists all files
+- `lsd` lists all directories
 - `e` opens the current folder or the folder provided as argument in Windows Explorer
 - `c` opens the current folder or the folder provided as argument in Visual Studio Code

+### Telegram

+Telegram is installed.

+### Visual Studio Code

+Visual Studio Code is installed and added to the `PATH`.

+### Windows

+A lot of the preinstalled apps are uninstalled, desktop shortcuts are removed, and the explorer and taskbar are configured.

 ### Windows Terminal